TANI-Lab/TaniDLL/README.md

 # TaniDLL
+Simple and reliable serial communication for Excel VBA.
 TaniDLL is a Windows DLL that enables simple and stable serial communication (COM port) from Excel VBA and other languages.

 ---